Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-Follow the convoy links provided for more details on them; some also include the Commodore's report.
-For voyages made in between those discussed here, please see the documents received from the National Archives of Norway as well as Hague's Voyage Record above.
+For information on voyages made in between those discussed here, please see the documents received from the National Archives of Norway and A. Hague's Voyage Record above.
+Follow the convoy links provided for more details on them; some also include the Commodore's report and several Norwegian ships took part.

-She rescued 27 (21?) survivors from the torpedoed British S/S Dixcove in Sept.-1941, when in Convoy SL 87 from Freetown (convoy departed Sept.
-14, Fana arrived Liverpool Oct.
+Later that year, when in Convoy SL 87 from Freetown in Sept.-1941, she rescued 27 (21?) survivors from the torpedoed British S/S Dixcove (convoy departed Sept.
+14 and arrived Liverpool Oct.
 6).
-Captain Nic Knudsen says in an article that Fana had 4 survivors from the torpedoed Sildra on board on this voyage - follow link for more details.
-Also, Fana is said to have rescued about 50 men from a naval vessel in British waters (this might have been in connection with the incident recounted further down in this narrative?).
+More details on the attack on this ship is available via the external link further down on this page.
+Captain Nic Knudsen says in an article that Fana also had 4 survivors from the torpedoed Sildra on board on this voyage - follow the link for more details.
+Also, Fana is said to have rescued about 50 men from a naval vessel in British waters (this must have been in connection with the incident recounted further down in this narrative).

-Fana later joined Convoy OS 10 on Oct.
-25-1941 in order to go back to Freetown (station 12).
+Fana left Liverpool again on Oct.
+24, joining Convoy OS 10 in order to go back to Freetown (station 12).
 However, she returned to port (Clyde, Oct.
-28) following a collision with the Norwegian Rio Verde, and later joined the next convoy on Nov.
+28) following a collision with the Norwegian Rio Verde, subsequently joining the next convoy on Nov.
 8, OS 11, arriving Freetown on Nov.
-28. Other Norwegian ships taking part in OS 10 were San Andres and Somerville, while Dagrun, Danio, Elg and Tigre are said to have sailed in OS 11.
+28. Other Norwegian ships taking part in OS 10 were San Andres and Somerville, while Dagrun, Danio, Elg and Tigre are listed in OS 11 (links in Voyage Record).
+Fana's subsequent voyages are listed on Page 2.

-Fana subsequently made a voyage to Halifax at the end of May, having joined the westbound North Atlantic Convoy ON 98*, which departed Liverpool on May 26-1942 and had New York as its final destination; Fana arrived Halifax on June 11, having joined from Loch Ewe.
+Later that month, she made a voyage to Halifax, where she arrived June 11, having sailed in the westbound North Atlantic Convoy ON 98*, which originated in Liverpool on May 26-1942 and had New York as its final destination.
 Other Norwegian ships were Fjordheim and Måkefjell.
-According to Arnold Hague, she went back to the U.K. with the slow Convoy SC 99 in Sept.-1942, having joined with the Sydney, C.B. section (SC 99 started out in Halifax on Sept.
+Her voyages at this time are shown on Page 3.
+According to Arnold Hague, she later went back to the U.K. with the slow Convoy SC 99, having joined from Sydney, C.B. on Sept.
+6 (SC 99 started out in Halifax on Sept.
 5).
 Fana was bound for Manchester, where she arrived on Sept.
-21. It will be noticed when following the link to my page about this convoy that she's not mentioned there, but Halifax ships only are currently listed (will be updated); see the external link provided below.
-She subsequently joined the westbound Convoy ON 136*, this time bound for New York, where she arrived on Oct.
+21. She subsequently joined the westbound Convoy ON 136*, this time bound for New York, where she arrived on Oct.
 26, the convoy having left Liverpool on Oct.
 3. She had again been in the company of other Norwegian ships, namely Astrid, Glarona (from Halifax), Iron Baron, Lisbeth, Novasli and Ravnefjell (also from Halifax).
 A. Hague now has her returning, together with Ferncliff, Gezina, Hallfried, John Bakke, Meline, Norbris (Panamanian flag), Norefjord, Tanafjord and Vav, in Convoy SC 110, departing New York on Nov 17, arriving Liverpool Dec.
-6. (Will be added to my Convoys section, in the meantime, see ships in all SC convoys - its' also available via the external link provided below).
+6. (Will be added to my Convoys section, in the meantime, see ships in all SC convoys).

 My query to my Ship Forum with regard to Fana and Ravnefjell produced several responses, one of which, posted by Tony Cooper, said the following: